simeononsecurity/simeononsecurity.ch/content/guides/windows-command-line-powershell-wsl-guide/index.en.md

 3. Launch the Linux distribution and complete the initial setup.

-### Seamless Integration
+### smooth Integration

-WSL not only provides a Linux terminal on Windows but also offers seamless integration between the two systems.
+WSL not only provides a Linux terminal on Windows but also offers smooth integration between the two systems.
 You can access your Windows files from the Linux terminal, and vice versa, without the need for complex configurations.

 ### Running Linux Utilities on Windows